 While it should be obvious, we sometimes forget that storage system architectures are defined by technologies that were available when that system was designed.
 As x86 servers and 3/5” hard drives became readily available in the late ‘90s, engineers used software to turn them into scale-out, shared-nothing storage.
-Today, technologies like and over Fabrics allow VAST Data’s (DASE™) architecture to avoid the tradeoffs inherent in a shared-nothing system to provide all-flash performance, and a higher level of resiliency, at the cost/GB of many disk-based systems.
+Today, technologies like 3D Xpoint and NVMe over Fabrics allow VAST Data’s Disaggregated Shared Everything (DASE™) architecture to avoid the tradeoffs inherent in a shared-nothing system to provide all-flash performance, and a higher level of resiliency, at the cost/GB of many disk-based systems.

 The basic building block of a shared-nothing cluster is an x86 server-based node.
 Each node contributes compute power, to manage the media and perform compute-intensive functions like data reduction or encryption, along with storage devices, most commonly SSDs today.
 That compute power may be dedicated to storage services or shared between storage services and applications in hyperconverged or analytics cluster.